GCX-HCI/grandcentrix-kotlin-either/README.md

 implementation("net.grandcentrix.either:retrofit-calladapter:<version>")
 ```

-The version should be the same than the `Either` type version.
+The version should be the same as the `Either` type version.

 When attaching the `EitherCallAdapter` to the Retrofit interface instantiation like